bowed-in/bowed-in.github.io/index.md

 **Anonymous User 5 – Feedback**<br/>
 *I like the green and all the background visuals.
 It gives it a nice feel to it.
 However, most of the buttons don't work and some of the pages feel empty.
 The signin and register pages could use something to make it feel less empty.*

+**Anonymous User 6 - Feedback**<br/>
+*The Landing page looks nice!
+Very clean and modern UI.
+I enjoyed the animated buttons - very cool!
+Overall the app is very easy to use.
+It is however not very intuitive to use.
+I found myself confused and not certain what the exact point of the app was.
+An introduction page could be useful.
+Additionally if I were a student, I think it would be cool to have more control over the search filter on the search page.
+Overall great job on the app!*

 ## Developer Guide